smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - if Illusion is active, Night Daze now displays as a random non-Status move in the copied pokemon's moveset

-- Selfdestruct and Explosion are now 140 and 180 base power autocrit moves, respectively
+- Selfdestruct and Explosion are now 140 and 180 base power autocrit moves, respectively, and they are both perfect-accuracy

 - Protect does not protect Substitutes (with passive healing being more common, Sub/Protect stalling could be overpowered)